Wildsong/docker-mssqlserver/README.md

 ## Set up

 Copy sample.env to .env and edit for your needs.
+The username will be "sa".
+You define the password.

 Note there are password complexity rules.
 Minimum length is 8, mix of upper and lower case and symbols.